1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     Too high temperatures may harm the PTFE tube - it may become deformed.

-??? tip "Can't load filament"
+??? tip "Can't Load New Filament?!"

-    If you can't load new filament even though nothing seems to be sticking in the printhead anymore, it's most likely that the little PTFE tube inside of the hotend is clogged.
+    If you can't load new filament even though nothing seems to be sticking in there anymore, it's most likely that the little PTFE tube inside of the hotend is clogged.
 To clean or replace it you need to disassamble the hotend from the printhead.
-Scroll down to the "disassambling" section find a little guide about how to do that.
+Scroll down to the "disassambling" section to find a little guide about how to do that.

 ??? tip "Spare Part Hotend"